September 22, 2025

 Collagen is a protein, and like all proteins, it contains calories.
 On average, one gram of protein provides about 4 calories.
 A standard serving of a collagen peptide supplement is usually between 10 to 20 grams, which translates to approximately 40 to 80 calories.

 For most people, adding 40–80 calories to their daily diet is unlikely to cause significant weight gain, especially if they lead an active lifestyle or are mindful of their overall calorie intake.
 You could easily burn these calories with a brisk 10-minute walk.
-The key is to be aware that collagen supplements are not calorie-free and should be factored into your daily energy budget.
+The key is to be aware that collagen supplements are not calorie-free and should be factored into your daily energy budget, but they do not inherently "create fat."

 Another piece of the puzzle is collagen's effect on muscle.
 While it isn't a complete protein (it lacks the essential amino acid tryptophan), it is rich in other amino acids like glycine, proline, and arginine, which are important for muscle tissue.